Jinxi Station

 金溪駐在所外觀

-Pinglin is a well-known tea town in northern Taiwan, rich in natural resources, with ancient houses quietly recording the cultural stories of the area.
-During the Japanese colonial period, for the sake of public safety, tax collection, and monitoring of dissenting citizens, the Japanese established a police station here, which has a history of over a hundred years.
-The former police station, now transformed into a private residence, is known as the Jinxi Police Station.
-The main entrance has been slightly moved to the left, while the stone bricks, black tiles, and architectural style still maintain the original Japanese flavor, rustic yet elegant, allowing one to vaguely sense the solemn atmosphere of the former police station.
-The Jinxi Police Station is located next to the Jinxi No. 1 Bridge, with a sign reading "Old Police Station from the Japanese Colonial Era" erected at the entrance of the alley.
-You can access it by entering from the Jinxi No. 1 Bridge.
+Pinglin is a well-known tea town in northern Taiwan, rich in natural resources and with old houses quietly recording the cultural stories of the area.
+During the Japanese occupation, in order to maintain public order, collect taxes, and monitor resisting citizens, the Japanese established a police station here, which has a history of over a century.
+Now transformed into a private residence, the Jinxi Police Station has only slightly shifted the main entrance to the left facing the road, while the stone bricks, black tiles, and architectural style still retain the original Japanese flavor, being both rustic and unique.
+One can still faintly sense the former authoritative atmosphere of the police station.
+The Jinxi Police Station is located next to the Jinxi No. 1 Bridge, with a sign indicating "Old Police Station from the Japanese Occupation Era" at the entrance of the alley, accessible by entering from the side of Jinxi No. 1 Bridge.

 Recommended Hotel Bookings